 Beyond that I like to make patients aware of their disease process.
 Whether they have healthy gums, whether their gums need a little bit more work.
 Whether they need to do something beyond just the normal six month visits.
 I think it’s super important to make them aware and educated so that they can take care of their own health.

 I would send my family here, because it’s a nice comfortable atmosphere.
 I feel when I can walk in and feel at home, I think my patients would feel the same way.
 All of us are very friendly, and we want what’s best for the patient.
 With that said, I think that the patients would also feel that too.

 Michelle began pursuing the dental field at a young age when she started as an assistant in 2005.
 In 2011, she graduated from Oakland Community College as a Registered Dental Hygienist.
-She is certified in local anesthetics and conscious sedation using nitrous oxide.
+She is certified in local anesthetics and conscious sedation using laughing gas.
 Michelle’s gentle manner and expertise working with kids has helped many children overcome previously established dental fears.
 Michelle is also proficient in using whitening methods such as Zoom to help patients achieve the smile they’re looking for.

 Emily is a hygiene coordinator with over 30 years of experience in the dental field.
 She has led a team of hygienists for several practices throughout Metro Detroit and Ohio.
 She has a passion for patient care and overall patient experience.
 Emily is responsible for scheduling continuing care appointments for our patients and enjoys helping patients achieve a lifetime of optimum oral health.

 I’m a registered dental assistant.
 What we do here as an assistant, like the other assistants here, we facilitate the care of the patient as we bring them back all the way through the procedure.
 We work chair-side with the doctors.